Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 A large and long-tailed species, with a total length of up to 56 cm, distributed in dry thorn forest and semi-humid woodland along the Pacific coast from Jalisco, Mexico to Guanacaste, Costa Rica.
 It usually lives below an elevation of 800 m, but may occasionally be encountered up to 1,250 m.

 This noisy bird often travels about in flocks.
-The specific name is Latin, like the generic name meaning ‘beautiful’.
-Well, it is indeed a very pretty bird, with a prominent curved black-and-white crest on the crown, blue wings and upper tail, and a pure white underside with a thin dark-blue line, running from the nape across the upper breast.
+The specific name is Portuguese, like the generic name meaning ‘beautiful’.
+It is indeed a very pretty bird, with a prominent curved black-and-white crest on the crown, blue wings and upper tail, and a pure white underside with a thin dark-blue line, running from the nape across the upper breast.

 White-throated magpie-jays, Santa Rosa National Park, Guanacaste, Costa Rica.
 In the bottom picture, they are drinking from a sink in a campground.
 (Photos copyright © by Kaj Halberg)